matthew-edelmann/capstone_/README.md

 | --- | ---- | --------- |
 | 337.14 | 18.36 | 7.56 |

 Decision Tree and Extra Trees are the best models here.
-So I'll go with the decision tree for the streamlit app.
+So I'll go with the decision tree for the streamlet app.

 ### Bronx: